Rafficer/linux-cli-community/USAGE.md

 If you want to have a big list of IPs or ranges that you want to exclude, it is recommended to add one IP via the method mentioned above.
 This will create the file `~/.pvpn-cli/split_tunnel.txt`.
 You can then paste the IPs or networks in CIDR notation in this file, one IP/network per line.

 Then call `protonvpn refresh` to update the OpenVPN template with your excluded IP addresses.

+### Proxy Support for API Servers

+When the API servers are not reachable due to any reason, for example, if the they are blocked, filtered, or behind a firewall, you can enable and configure proxy in order to reach API servers.

+*Note: This is only used to get the necessary metadata from ProtonVPN API servers.
+This is not used to establish the VPN connection through the proxy.*

+To enable proxy for this purpose, run `protonvpn configure` command, and then select `7 Proxy for Metadata Servers` option.
+Then choose `1 Enable Metadata Proxy`.

+To configure proxy IP and Port, run `protonvpn configure` command, and then select `7 Proxy for Metadata Servers`.
+Then choose `2 Configure Metadata Proxy Address`.
+Enter IP and then Port of the proxy that should be used.

 ## Enhancements